RESEARCH STARTER

 Some psychotic disorders are the direct result of external or environmental factors.
 Psychotic symptoms that result from psychoactive substance use or toxin exposure are classified as a substance-induced psychotic disorder.
 For example, some people may appear at hospital emergency rooms because of amphetamine-induced psychosis or cocaine-induced psychosis.
 In these cases, psychotic symptoms appear to arise because of the ingestion of a psychoactive (psychomimetic) substance.
 However, it is not known whether the people who experience psychotic symptoms while using a drug were already prone to psychosis (diathesis) and the drug was the additional stressor, or whether the drug was the proximal causal agent in the development of the psychosis.

 Psychotic symptoms can be present in other disorders but are not considered to be defining features of the illness.
 Psychotic symptoms, especially paranoid delusions, are observed in people with dementia.
-The term "dementia" refers to any condition in which there is a progressive deterioration of one’s memory, abstract thinking, and judgment and decision-making abilities.
+The term "dementia" refers to any condition in which there is a progressive deterioration of one’s memory, abstract thinking, judgment, and decision-making abilities.
 The most common types of dementia are Alzheimer’s disease and vascular dementia.
 Psychotic symptoms may also accompany dissociative identity disorder, a type of dissociative disorder formerly known as multiple personality disorder.
 Dissociative identity disorder is associated with a failure to integrate various aspects of identity, memory, and consciousness.

 Differential Diagnosis